Role of Quality Control in Ensuring Accurate Lab Results

 Monitoring and Evaluating Staff Competencies

-In order to guarantee that quality control standards are always met, it is important to have a system of routine review and evaluation for staff competency.
+To guarantee that quality control standards are always met, it is important to have a system of routine review and evaluation for staff competency.
 Every year an assessment should be held in the laboratory setting which enables personnel to become familiar with their roles and responsibilities as well as keeping up with advancements within their field.
-This includes looking at proficiency levels regarding protocols/procedures applicable within the lab along with comprehending every part of the testing process related thereto.
-These reviews make sure that all procedures promoting quality assurance remain on track no matter what changes may occur during any period under scrutiny.

 Implementing Quality Control Measures in the Testing Process